• Blog

 Employees who don't feel heard won't be engaged, so it's critical to get employee feedback on a regular basis.
 Not just to collect it, either, but to actually listen and respond to it.

-One driver of employee disengagement is without doubt internal communications.
-Both too many and too few communications can create a stressful working environment for staff, even more so when these communications are confusing, unpredictable, or always negative in tone.
+Internal communications are undoubtedly one driver of employee disengagement.
+Both too many and too few communications can create a stressful working environment for teams, especially when they are confusing, unpredictable, or consistently negative in tone.

-Start by looking at your current internal comms strategy and asking yourself:
+Evaluate your current internal comms strategy and consider these questions:

 • How often are we communicating with staff?